Lemmont/Safe-PDF-Redaction-Tool/resources/personal/logs/week3.md

-# Week 2: Design, PDF manipulation and some writing
+# Week 3: Design, PDF manipulation and some writing

 ## Tasks

-1. Design a method of redaction based on literature which tackles the problems
+1. ~~Design a method of redaction based on literature which tackles the problems~~
 2. Work out the steps in the tool:
    - How to select text?
    - How to redact text?